Theft Attorney Michigan

 - Up to $15,000 fine or three times the value of stolen property, whichever is greater

-Why should I hire Michael P. Manley if I have been charged with theft?
+Why should I hire an attorney from Manley & Manley if I have been charged with theft?

-Don't wait to contact a lawyer if you have been charged with larceny.
+Don’t wait to contact a lawyer if you have been charged with larceny.
 You might have more legal options than you realize.
-Attorney Manley wants to learn more about your case and work with you develop a legal strategy designed to win your case.
+We want to learn more about your case and work with you to develop a legal strategy designed to win your case.

-An attorney with years of experience handling complex criminal matters, Michael P. Manley stands ready to pursue the best possible strategy to achieve a client's desired result.
-He and his team conduct a comprehensive investigation for each client.
+Our attorneys have years of experience handling complex criminal matters and we stand ready to pursue the best possible strategy to achieve a client’s desired result.
+Our legal team conducts a comprehensive investigation for each client.
 Did the arresting officer follow the correct procedures?
 Are there extenuating circumstances?
 Does the client have addiction issues or other possibly mitigating factors?

-If you are facing theft or larceny charges, call Michael P. Manley right now to schedule a free initial consultation.
+If you are facing theft or larceny charges, call Manley & Manley right now to schedule a free initial consultation.